The Midwest Book Review Book Reviews, Book Lover Resources, Advice for Writers and Publishers

 The Midwest Book Review

-The Midwest Book Review has contracted with Cengage Learning to provide them with electronic copies of our book reviews.
-Cengage Learning then makes our reviews available to library systems nationwide in their print, magnetic tape, and diskette series, Book Review Index (an interactive CD-ROM series designed for use by community, university, and corporate library systems throughout the U.S. and Canada), as well as online databases such as Lexus-Nexus and Goliath.
+The Midwest Book Review has contracted with Gale Cengage Learning to provide them with electronic copies of our book reviews.
+Gale Cengage Learning then makes our reviews available to library systems nationwide in their print, magnetic tape, and diskette series, Book Review Index (an interactive CD-ROM series designed for use by community, university, and corporate library systems throughout the U.S. and Canada), as well as online databases such as Lexus-Nexus and Goliath.

-Publisher Information
+Author and Publisher Information

 Reviewer Information

-An Unabashed Invitation!
+An Unabashed Invitation

 We are a major Internet resource for publishers, writers, librarians, booksellers, and book lovers of all ages and interests.
-If you have a web site that you think would be thematically appropriate to the publishing community and the reading public, we would be interested in linking your site to the steadily expanding Midwest Book Review Internet resource links.
+If you have a web site that you think would be thematically appropriate to the publishing community and the reading public, we would be interested in adding your site to the steadily expanding Midwest Book Review Internet resource links.
 Please E-mail your URL to the Midwest Book Review so that your site can be examined.

-Good luck and good reading!
+Thank you, good luck, and good reading!

 The Midwest Book Review Web site is updated monthly.